 Center for Advising and Academic Success (CAAS)

-The Center for Advising and Academic Success (CAAS) manages both academic advisement and evening and weekend services for the college.
+The Center for Advising and Academic Success (CAAS) manages academic advisement services for the college.
 Advisement support is provided to all entering and continuing students until they have earned 45 college-level credits, to those students who are declared as Associate Degree Liberal Art majors and to those students affiliated with the Adult Returning To The Classroom Program.
 Committed to utilizing best practices in student academic success, we empower both faculty and students to proactively enhance student learning.

 Here, while students find academic assistance with educational goal planning, major and career identification, general education requirements, DegreeWorks (the degree audit self-advisement tool), TAP eligibility and academic policies; faculty can find assistance with advisor/mentor training and development.

 CAAS Departmental Literature